architMahto/tellynet/README.md

 This app is developed by Archit Mahto.

+## How to run it

+### Locally

+1. Run `npm install` inside the root directory on the terminal.
+The required node modules will be installed.
+2. Run `bower install` inside the /public directory on the terminal.
+The required client-side packages will be installed.
+3. Run `nodemon` or `node server.js` to run app.

 ## License

 MIT

-See the 'LICENSE' for full license.
+See the `LICENSE` for full license.